thecomeonman/PredictingTransferSuccesses/README.md

 leagues to see if they helped narrow the prediction down but no luck.
 Going to have to continue at my job for some more time, I guess.

-For feedback, suggestions, etc. [find me on Twitter, thecomeonman](https://www.twitter.com/thecomeonman) or drop me a mail - mail dot thecomeonman at gmail.
+For feedback, suggestions, etc. \[find me on Twitter,
+@thecomeonman\](<https://www.twitter.com/thecomeonman>) or drop me a mail - mail dot thecomeonman at gmail.